 The Moxa switch supports 3 industrial protocols, EtherNet/IP, Modbus TCP, and PROFITNET I/O. All three protocols can be enabled or disabled by checking the appropriate checkbox.
-Modbus TCP is enabled by default, with the other two options disabled.
+All three protocols are disabled by default.

 - 1. IGMP Snooping and IGMP Query functions will be enabled automatically to be properly integrated in Rockwell systems for multicast Implicit (I/O) Messaging for efficient EtherNet/IP communication. - 2.
 EtherNet/IP can't be enabled while IGMP snooping is disabled due to VLAN setting. - 3.
 The ICS-G7700A series and ICS-G7800A series only support EtherNet/IP and Modbus TCP.